ChicagoDev/TimelyNote/README.md

 Paste TimelyNote.js into the code area.
 Save the Automator File as TimelyNote.
 In the Automator menu choose Services > Services Preferences Scroll to the bottom of the list of Services shortcuts and select a shortcut for TimelyNote.
-I chose <code>command + / <code>

-Now anytime you press <code>command + / <code>, watch the magic happen!
+I chose <code>Command + Shift + Y <code>.
+Be sure to disable <code>Command + Shift + Y <code> for its previous default action.